Background pattern

 Read the entire following section before using Duodopa solution for infusion.

-Read carefully the following instructions: these instructions explain how to prepare and use Duodopa solution for infusion.
+Read the following instructions carefully: these instructions explain how to prepare and use Duodopa solution for infusion.

-• Duodopa solution for infusion is administered by subcutaneous infusion with the help of the Vyafuser pump and its infusion components (syringe, infusion equipment and vial adapter).
+• Duodopa solution for infusion is administered by subcutaneous infusion with the help of the Vyafuser pump and its infusion components (syringe, infusion set, and vial adapter).

-• You can obtain the infusion components of your equipment separately, consulting your doctor or pharmacist.
+• You can obtain the infusion components separately by consulting your doctor or pharmacist.

-• instructions for use of the infusion equipment
+• Instructions for use of the infusion set

 • Your doctor or nurse will tell you how to administer the medication and how to handle the pump before starting treatment.

-• In case of doubt, consult your doctor or nurse.
+• If in doubt, consult your doctor or nurse.

 • Do not dilute the Duodopa solution for infusion or fill the syringe with any other solution.

 • The medication must be at room temperature before infusion.
-If it has been refrigerated before use, remove the vial from the refrigerator and let it reach room temperature away from direct sunlight for 30 minutes.
-If the medication has been refrigerated, do not heat it (neither in the vial nor in the syringe) in any way other than letting it reach room temperature.
+If it is refrigerated before use, remove the vial from the refrigerator and let it stand at room temperature, away from direct sunlight, for 30 minutes.
+If the medication is refrigerated, do not heat it (either in the vial or in the syringe) in any way other than letting it stand at room temperature.
 For example, do not heat it in the microwave or in hot water.

 1. Preparation

-Follow the following steps each time you need to fill your pump with Duodopa solution for infusion.
+Follow these steps each time you need to refill your pump with Duodopa solution for infusion.

-• Wash your hands with soap and water and dry them.
+• Wash your hands with water and soap and dry them.

 • Make sure the smooth surface is clean.
 This will help prevent contamination when preparing the syringe.